 Where do I enroll?

-You can open the account online (and even fund it with a credit card up to $500 – free points!) or at a branch by printing out the coupon from the link.
+You can open the account online (and even fund it with a credit card up to $500 for free credit card points) or at a branch by printing out the coupon from the link.

 What are the details?